Follow us 261.1k

 Fibrinogen and Heart Disease

 Fibrinogen, or factor I, is a blood protein made in the liver.
 Fibrinogen is responsible for normal blood clotting.
-Elevated fibrinogen may decrease blood flow, especially through partially blocked arteries may promote the formation of abnormal blood clots inside coronary arteries and directly contribute to the atherosclerosis process by binding to LDL.
+Elevated fibrinogen may decrease blood flow, especially through partially blocked arteries, and may promote the formation of abnormal blood clots inside coronary arteries and directly contribute to the atherosclerosis process by binding to LDL.
 Fibrinogen should be less than 300 mg/dl.

 Calcium and Heart Disease